-- Defense of international entertainment production company against claims by creator of popular television show that he is contractually entitled to receive executive producer credit and executive producer fee in connection with another television series.
+- Represent international entertainment production company in claims by creator of popular television show that he is contractually entitled to receive executive producer credit and executive producer fee in connection with another television series.

-- Trial counsel for global educational publisher in action to stop infringement and counterfeiting of textbooks by major textbook publishers.
+- Represent global educational publisher in action to stop infringement and counterfeiting of textbooks by major textbook publishers.

-- Defended media company against a plaintiff who alleged that client had stolen the ideas for two of its popular cable network interior design TV shows.
+- Represented media company in claim by plaintiff who alleged that client had stolen the ideas for two of its popular cable network interior design TV shows.